Discovery of the Exceptionally Short Period Ultracool Dwarf Binary LP 413-53AB: Radial Velocity Measurements

 To more precisely measure these trends in the NIRSPEC data, we used a Markov Chain Monte Carlo (MCMC) forward-modeling approach integrated in the \texttt{Spectral Modeling Analysis and RV Tool} (\texttt{SMART}) package \citep{Hsu:2021aa,Hsu:2021ab}.
 This code fits individual ``raw'' (uncalibrated) high resolution near-infrared spectra to infer RV, rotational velocity ({\vsini}), temperature ({\teff}), and surface gravity ({\logg}), as well as several calibration parameters.
-For our acquired NIRSPEC observations, we focused our analysis on order 33 data which covers the $^{12}$CO ($\nu$=2--0) bandhead (2.285--2.318~$\micron$) in the stellar spectra, and telluric CH$_4$ absorption Q branches \citep{McMath:1949aa} at $\sim$2.315~$\micron$ which anchors the absolute wavelength calibration.
-For the archival observations, we analyzed data in order 57 data which covers 1.325--1.347~$\micron$.
+For our acquired NIRSPEC observations, we focused our analysis on order 33 data which covers the $^{12}$CO ($\nu$=2--0) bandhead (2.285--2.318~$\micron$) in the stellar spectra, and the telluric CH$_4$ absorption Q branch \citep{McMath:1949aa} at $\sim$2.315~$\micron$ which anchors the absolute wavelength calibration.
+For the archival observations, we analyzed data in order 57, which covers wavelengths between 1.325--1.347~$\micron$.
 We used BT-Settl atmosphere models \citep{Allard:2012aa} for the stellar components and ESO models for telluric absorption \citep{Moehler:2014aa}.
 An initial fit assuming a single star model was made to obtain a first estimate of the four physical parameters of the primary listed above, as well as the telluric airmass (AM) and precipitable water vapor (PMV).
-We then adapted the \texttt{SMART} code to implement a two-star model (cf.\ \citealt{Triaud:2020aa}), with independent values of the physical parameters of each component (8 stellar parameters), their relative flux scaling $f$ (1 parameter), the telluric model (2 parameters), and nuisance parameters (3 parameters).
+We then adapted the \texttt{SMART} code to implement a two-star model (cf.\ \citealt{Triaud:2020aa}), with independent values of the physical parameters of each component (8 stellar parameters), their relative flux scaling $f$ (1 parameter), the telluric model (2 parameters), and nuisance parameters (3 parameters; flux, wavelength, and noise scale factor; see \citealt{Hsu:2021aa} for details).

 MCMC modelling of each spectrum was done in two stages: an initial fit of the data was made to obtain preliminary parameters; a second fit of the data was then made after masking 2.5$\sigma$ flux outliers, which typically removes bad pixels.
 Each MCMC run was conducted with 50 chains and 1000 steps, with burn-ins of 600 and 500 steps for the initial and final fits, respectively.
 The best-fit parameters and associated uncertainties, determined from the 16\%, 50\%, and 84\% quantiles of the chains after removing burn-in, are summarized in Table~\ref{tab:nirspec}.